shelbyspees/speesblog/_posts/2015-03-16-enjoy-the-struggle.md

 No, pure knowledge isn't separates the wheat from the chaff in any industry, or in any aspect of life.
 The difference is attitude.
 As shown in my crappy Visual BASIC loop (I've never written a line of BASIC in my life), it's a never-ending cycle.
 The second you understand something, it introduces you to ten more things you've never heard of.
 It's incredibly easy to get overwhelmed, but the best learners and the real experts thrive on it.

 Of course, we're human.
-And I'm expecting anyone bothering to read this is probably a huge nerd.
+And I expect anyone bothering to read this to be a huge nerd.
 We love being smart and we love showing other people that we're smart.
 We hate being dumb in front of other people, especially other smart people we admire.
 That's why I do recommend that you [retreat into competence](http://chimera.labs.oreilly.com/books/1234000001813/ch02.html#retreat_into_competence), as discussed in chapter 2 of *Apprenticeship Patterns*:

 >**Problem**
 >As you are introduced to the vast reaches of your ignorance you are overwhelmed.